esa-cci/esa-climate-toolbox/README.md

 ## Testing

-You can run the unit tests for the ESA Climate Toolbox by executing
+You can run the unit tests for the ESA CCI Toolbox by executing

 ```
 $ pytest